An Understanding of the Terms

 Belarusian.

-As a final note I must add the following (which I sincerely hope doesn't
+As a final note I must add the following (which I

-create too much confusion).
-Please keep in mind that there are some
+sincerely hope doesn't create too much confusion).
+Please keep in mind

-continues between the two camps: one stating that Rusyns are a unique and
+scholarly debate continues between the two camps: one stating that Rusyns

-separate ethnic group, while the other stating that Rusyns are essentially Ukrainian
+are a unique and separate ethnic group, while the other stating that Rusyns are

-The over-simplification above is meant to teach you about the terminology and
+The over-simplification above is meant to explain

-subject, you should read the following:
+information on this subject, you should read the following:

 Kann, Robert A. A History of the Habsburg Empire 1526-1918.